 NCERT notes on important topics for the UPSC Civil Services Exam.
 These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.
-This article talks about The Bengal Famine of 1770.
+This article talks about The Great Bengal Famine of 1770.
+It has been described as one of the worst disasters of pre-Independent India.

 A disastrous famine affected the lower Gangetic Plains of India including the regions of Bengal and Bihar between 1769 and 1773 where 1/3rd of the population perished.
 An estimated 10 million people died of starvation and famine-triggered epidemics that also affected the regions of Assam, Odisha, Jharkhand and Bangladesh.
 The territory was then ruled by the British East India Company.